Southern massive stars at high angular resolution. Physical separations and mass ratios: Bolometric corrections

 \section{Bolometric corrections}

-To convert the absolute magnitudes to bolometric magnitudes and hence the luminosity, we again use the \cite{martins2006} calibration to derive relations for the bolometric correction in the $H$-band ($BC_H$).
-Identical to the absolute magnitude calibration, we first fit $BC_H$ as a function of the luminosity class using
+To convert the absolute magnitudes to bolometric magnitudes and hence the luminosity, we again used the \cite{martins2006} calibration to derive relations for the bolometric correction in the $H$ band ($BC_H$).
+As for the absolute magnitude calibration, we first fitted $BC_H$ as a function of the luminosity class using

-The results are shown in Figure~\ref{fig:BC_LC} and the derived coefficients given in Table~\ref{tab:LCvsBC}.
-Using these results, we derive $BC_H$ for luminosity classes IV and II, which are not given in \cite{martins2006}.
-For each luminosity class we then fit $BC_H$ as a function of spectral sub-type using
+The results are shown in Fig.~\ref{fig:BC_LC} and the derived coefficients given in Table~\ref{tab:LCvsBC}.
+Using these results, we derived $BC_H$ for luminosity classes IV and II, which are not given in \cite{martins2006}.
+For each luminosity class we then fitted $BC_H$ as a function of spectral subtype using